Filthy (song)

-Production
+Background and composition

 "Filthy" was revealed as the first single the day after Man of the Woods was confirmed.
-Timberlake, Timbaland and Danja first collaborated on FutureSex/LoveSounds.
-All three artists co-wrote the song along with James Fauntleroy, who co-wrote all songs on The 20/20 Experience and all but two songs on The 20/20 Experience – 2 of 2 and Larrance Dopson of production team 1500 or Nothin'.
+Timberlake, Timbaland, and Danja first collaborated on FutureSex/LoveSounds.
+All three artists co-wrote the song along with James Fauntleroy and Larrance Dopson from the production team 1500 or Nothin'.
+In an interview with Complex, Danja described "Filthy" as a transitional piece within the album's narrative, calling it "the disruption between the world we're living in and his world".
+He explained that the track serves as an "in-between" moment that "wipes the palette clean", allowing Timberlake to express the story presented throughout the album, rather than directly reflecting the imagery featured in its promotional trailer.

-"I like to think of "Filthy" as the disruption between the world we're living in and his world.
-The world that he's living in with his family, his friends that he came up with, his musical roots and everything.
-We're gonna go into, easily, the other type of feelings and vibes of his album that were kind of presented in the trailer...
-[It] is the kind of in-between thing, that jump-off thing that kinda wipes the palette clean for him to be able to tell the story that he wants to tell.
-I can't say that "Filthy" was described in the trailer, but "Filthy" played its role in the whole album."

-— Danja in a conversation with Complex on why "Filthy" opens Man of the Woods.

 Recording for "Filthy" was handled by Danja and Timbaland.
 The duo worked on the song in a separate studio, while Timberlake worked between two other studios, which had Chad Hugo and Pharrell Williams of The Neptunes in one room, and Rob Knox of The Y's and Eric Hudson in the other.
 Timberlake would compose certain sections of the song in his head, as he did in the FutureSex/LoveSounds sessions as well.
-Danja added screams, moans and breaths into the song, as well as the sound of a lion roaring.
-While the breakdown was conceptualised by Timberlake - Timbaland and Danja would create the breakdown as Timberlake would sing the melody.
+Danja added screams, moans, and breaths into the song, as well as the sound of a lion roaring.
+While the breakdown was conceptualized by Timberlake, Timbaland and Danja would create the breakdown as Timberlake would sing the melody.
 Danja also experimented with the idea of hi-hats in the song but felt that they didn't "...feel right.
 It dates it, puts it into a place of what's happening right now.
-That's not where you want to be."
+That's not where you want to be".

-Composition

-"Filthy" is an electro-funk,and R&B song.
+"Filthy" is four minutes and 53 seconds long.
+It is an electro-funk, electropop, and R&B song.
 The song comprises funky electro-R&B elements.
 Billboard noted the song is a combination of anthemic rock with electro.
 The track opens with guitar licks, and it morphs into a "sleekly" industrial neo-funk number, complete with synth and a "snaking" bassline.
-Timberlake speaks/sings tongue-in-cheek lyrics during the track.
-As noted by Rolling Stones Elias Leight, Timberlake keeps his voice in the middle of mix, "so the singer and the music are equal partners."
+Timberlake speaks/sings tongue-in-cheek lyrics during the track, which were described as "cringeworthy" and "verg[ing] on risqué".
+As noted by Rolling Stones Elias Leight, Timberlake keeps his voice in the middle of mix, "so the singer and the music are equal partners".
 The outro features vocals from Jessica Biel.
-The song was written in the key of A-flat minor, with Timberlake's vocals spanning from Eb3 to Ab4.
+According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, "Filthy" is written in the key of G major with a moderate tempo of 97 beats per minute.
+The vocal range extends from the low note of D_{4} to the high note of G_{5}.